nozsavsev/backy/Readme.md

 ## Repositories

+must be imported in main.ts so it will be bundled with the server. are registered with infra as a service, with teh same decorators as services.

 Repositories are classes that contain the data access and 3rd party integrations logic. marked with @injectable decorator to be consumed by services. repositories utilize databases and 3rd party APIs.